GEMS Al Khaleej National School is a K-12 co-educational private school located in Al Garhoud, Dubai.

 GEMS Education, one of the UAE's biggest education providers, in general, does very well with the KHDA inspection process.
 Raising the progress and attainment of students at Al Khaleej is a priority for the school as well as GEMS, with GEMS investing additional financial resources into the school to raise teacher salaries and provide additional programs and opportunities for students.

 Despite the very clear improvements noted in this year's inspection report, and the upgrade to Good, it is evident from the inspection report that the school's staff and students alone cannot take all the necessary steps to improve to the next level.
 Further investment from the owners and stronger parental participation are also called for, as can be seen from the key recommendations.
 These include the need to:

-Fees are at the affordable end, starting at just under AED 15,320 and rising to AED 29,316 by Grade 12.
+Fees are in the affordable range, starting at just under AED 16,546 and rising to AED 31,661 by Grade 12.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.